-- 3. When adjusting the supports for the boat, it is desirable to keep the centre of gravity of the craft as low as possible.
+- 5. When adjusting the supports for the boat, it is desirable to keep the centre of gravity of the craft as low as possible.
 You will need to adjust the various keel, side and roller platter supports to ensure the boat is clear of the mudguards and frame and there is minimum interference (preferably none) from the spray rails when launching and recovering the craft.
-Note any supports that are not adjustable eg. fixed keel roller or those that are adjustable in fixed increments, and look to position the boat down onto these first if possible and then bring the adjustable supports up to the hull afterwards. - 4.
-When the boat is in situ on the trailer, the height of the winch strap as it meets the top of the winch drum needs to be level with, or slightly higher than the bow eye.
-This ensures smooth winching and no tendency to pull the craft downwards at the front.
-See the maximum height note in the next paragraph. - 5.
-The transom on a powerboat needs to be fully supported by the rear side/keel rollers/ bunks as appropriate.
-Any roller sets should have the rearmost roller positioned directly underneath the transom.
-If your craft has an inboard engine thought should be given to support directly under that area.
-It is not generally necessary (or possible) on a sailing boat to support the very rear but you should have well distributed support further forward. - 6.
+Note any supports that are not adjustable (eg fixed keel roller), or adjustable in fixed increments), and look to position the boat down onto these first if possible and then bring the adjustable supports up to it afterwards. - 6.
+When the boat is in situ on the trailer, the height of the winch strap as it meets the winch drum needs to be level with, or slightly higher than the bow eye.
+This ensures smooth winching and no tendency to pull the craft downwards at the front. - 7.
+The rear of the boat (transom) on a powerboat needs to be fully supported by the rear side/keel rollers/ bunks as appropriate.
+This is not generally necessary (or possible) on a sailing boat. - 8.
 Once the trailer is adjusted, ensure you check tighten all fasteners.
-If you have changed the brake linkage adjustment, then road test the brakes at low speed afterwards.
+If you have changed the brake linkage adjustment then road test the brakes at low speed afterwards.